-De-Stalinisation in the 1950s revealed Stalin's crimes against the Party.
+\De-Stalinisation in the 1950s revealed Stalin's crimes against the Party.
 However, it was not until the 1980s that Stalin's offences against the Russian people began to be publicly admitted in the USSR.
 In the atmosphere of glasnost, associated with the Gorbachev reforms of the late 1980s, it became possible to say the previously unsayable.
 In 1989 the Soviet historian, Dmitri Volkogonov, produced the first unexpurgated Russian biography of Joseph Stalin.
 In his book Volkogonov confirmed many of the suspicions iong entertained in the West of Stalin's inhumanity.
-Of special interest in relation to the collectivisation Stalin went into the countryside on only one occasion, in 1928, and visited a factory only twice.
+Of special interest in relation to the collectivisation period was Volkogonov's discovery from official Soviet records that Stalin went into the countryside on only one occasion, in 1928, and visited a factory only twice.